What Is the Mustang Indy Pace Car?Last Updated August 4, 2019

 Here's a look at what this special edition brought to the table:

-The three Mustangs sent to pace the Indy in 1979 each featured a specially tuned 5.0 with a Holley carburetor, aluminum high-rise intake and 351 Windsor heads.
+- Engine: The three Mustangs sent to pace the Indy in 1979 each featured a specially tuned 5.0 with a Holley carburetor, aluminum high-rise intake and 351 Windsor heads.
 Unfortunately for the average driver, the Mustang Indy Pace car featured none of these Roush-supplied upgrades.
-Instead drivers had a choice between the stock V8 and a turbocharged 2.3L four cylinder.
+Instead, drivers had a choice between the stock V8 and a turbocharged 2.3L four-cylinder.
 The V8 produced 140 hp and 250 ft/lbs of torque, while the four banger delivered just 131 hp and 142 ft/lbs.

 - Suspension: All Indy Pace Car Mustangs featured the TRX performance package, which improved the stock suspension with the addition of front and rear sway bars and shock valves.

 - Exterior: The car's exterior was where the special edition's upgrades were most prominent.
 The car featured a distinctive two-tone black and silver paint scheme, as well as extensive decaling on the hood and sides.
 The Indy Pace Car also featured a large rear spoiler and a set of front fog lights.

 - Interior: The Indy Pace Car Mustang’s interior included a number of upgrades from the stock pony car.
 Recaro seats came standard, as did special front seat belts with "Firestone" and "Indy Replica" printed on them.
 Each car was also delivered with an official "Pace Car" card on the dash.

 The 2011 Mustang Pace Car